New or Recently Updated (click on item to view)

 Classic Book Club

 For new and all interested residents, Broadmead has a Classics Book Club that meets monthly in the Fireplace Room.
 We are a lively but very low-key group of about 20 readers of those classic books that we read or were planning to read in high school or college but never got around to--or have since forgotten.
 We have a great time for an hour or so every month and would love to have new members.
 Click here for the list of books we are currently reading.
 We meet at 10:00 a.m. on the third Monday of each month.
 If interested, just show up or contact John Mattingly at 443-826-8660.
-Our next meeting will be on Monday, April 21 at 10:00 am in the Fireside Room.
-We will be reading The Sound and the Fury by William Faulkner.
+Our next meeting will be on Monday, May 19 at 10:00 am in the Fireside Room.
+We will be reading Four Quarters by T.S.
+Eliot

 Mystery Book Club

-The next meeting will be Monday, April 21 at 1:00 pm in the Community Room in the Upland building.
-The book under discussion will be Helsinki Homicide: Against the Wall, by Jarkko Sipila.
+The next meeting will be Monday, May 19 at 1:00 pm in the Community Room in the Upland building.
+The book under discussion will be The God of the Woods by Liz Moore.
 For the updated list of books we will be discussing click here.
 Questions?
 Contact Craig Smith.
 Everyone is welcome.

 Current Reading Schedule (tentative)